 This course presents students with multiple aesthetic approaches to editing film and video.

 Students will learn how to apply concepts such as temporal continuity and spatial continuity, as well as less traditional discontinuous editing techniques to their work.
 The course will also discuss the psychological and emotional effects of editing on the overall story.
-Additionally, students will learn to operate non-linear editing software, which they will use to edit their own films.
+Additionally, students will learn to operate AVID Media digital editing software, which they will use to edit their own films.
 Classes are supplemented with individual consultations at the computer.

-This course introduces the established tools of screenplay format and storytelling terminology used in writing a short film project.
-Students will take a story from initial idea, logline, and synopsis as first steps to writing a rough draft.
-In-class discussion provides students with constructive analysis and support to develop the script into a final draft.
-Instruction focuses the fundamentals of visual storytelling so that the students will tell their stories visually, rather than rely on dialogue.
-The intersection of story structure, theme, character, tension, and conflict is examined through scene analysis and writing assignments.
+This course introduces the established tools and language used in writing a film project.
+Students will take a story from initial idea, treatment, and outline to a rough draft and finally a shooting script.
+Instruction focuses on the fundamentals of visual storytelling.
+The intersection of story structure, theme, character, tension, and conflict is examined through detailed scene analysis.
+In-class discussion provides students with constructive analysis and support.
+Students are encouraged to tell their stories visually, rather than relying on dialogue.

-In addition to providing an in-depth study and exploration of dialogue in film, Screenwriting II focuses on the writing, rewriting, and polishing of the Digital Dialogue Film scripts.
-Students will develop and write their own screenplays and read several drafts of their colleagues' screenplays and engage in instructor-led discussions of the work.
-Greater attention will be paid to character development and conflict through the use of dialogue as an aid to raising the stakes in a story.
-The goal of this semester is to increase the writer's use of all tools of screenwriting outlined in Screenwriting I.
+In addition to providing an in-depth study and exploration of dialogue in film, Screenwriting II focuses on the writing, rewriting and polishing of the Digital Dialogue Film scripts.
+Students will conduct live readings of their screenplays and engage in instructor-led discussions of the work.
+The goal of this semester is to increase the writer's mastery of those aspects of screenwriting as outlined in Screenwriting I.